Stoke Park, Guildford: Facilities

 Stoke Park contains sports pitches, tennis courts, woodland areas, formal gardens, climbing frames, a water cascade, an outdoor ‘trim trail’, crazy golf course, children's play area with slides, a paddling and model boating pool, concrete skatepark and other large expanses of grass.

 Events

-Stoke Park is home to the annual Surrey County Show held during the second bank holiday weekend in May and a number of other events throughout the year such as the Race for Life and the Surrey County Agricultural Show.
+Stoke Park used to be the home of the annual Surrey County Show held during the second bank holiday weekend in May.
+The show has not taken place since 2019 following its cancellation due to the pandemic.

 Stoke Park was the site of the annual music festival GuilFest, and it holds the annual Guildford Lions Firework Fiesta on 5 November every year.
 The event includes many fairground attractions and food stands and starts with a torch lit procession from Guildford High Street and ends with a 20-minute firework finale.

 A 5 km run against the clock is organised by the group Parkrun most Saturday mornings.